 - Once the window appears up, hit System & Security category.

-- Henceforth expand Security and Maintenance link followed by Maintenance on the same page.
+- Henceforth expand the Security and Maintenance link followed by Maintenance on the same page.

 - Finally, hit OK and Restart your system to adjust the changes.
-Hope this time, you will successfully solve turn ON Windows 10 PC by itself issue.
+Hope this time, you will successfully solve the “turn ON Windows 10 PC” by itself issue.

 9. Disable Reboot Scheduled Task

-- Right-click on Windows icon and select Run option.
+- Right-click on the Windows icon and select the Run.

 - Once the page comes in view, Switch to the left pane and navigate to this path-

 Task Scheduler Library > Microsoft > Windows > UpdateOrchestrator